 - My ASU

 - Map and Locations

 The life sciences delve into the basic organization and processes of life (microbes, plants and animals) at scales ranging from molecules to ecosystems and in time from picoseconds to millennia.
-This includes investigations into how hereditary information is transferred and how organisms evolve, the interplay of organisms and their environments, and how these factors interact in health and disease.
-Students interested in a degree in life sciences can opt for a BS in biological sciences or choose one of five concentrations with biological sciences:
+This includes investigations into how hereditary information is transferred and organisms evolve, the interplay of organisms and their environments, and how these factors interact in health and disease.
+Students interested in a degree in life sciences can opt for a BS in biological sciences or choose one of five concentrations:

 Biological Sciences (BS)

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The biological sciences major with no concentration is designed for students who are committed to studying and training in multiple disciplines in biology and students who want to get more exposure to the life sciences before deciding whether they want to declare a concentration as an undergraduate.
 Therefore, students in this major take core courses from several concentrations.
 Students in this major have more flexibility to customize their program of study so they can focus on their own area of interest that may not have a concentration, such as plant biology or genomics.